highcharts-for-python/highcharts-stock/docs/using.rst

   the process of inheriting methods or properties from parent classes when properties or methods share names across multiple parents.

-  We know this the diamond of death is an anti-pattern, but it was a necessary one to minimize code duplication and maximize consistency.
+  We know the diamond of death is an anti-pattern, but it was a necessary one to minimize code duplication and maximize consistency.
 For that reason, we implemented it properly *despite* the anti-pattern, using some advanced Python concepts to navigate the Python MRO (Method Resolution Order) system cleanly.
 However, an awareness of the pattern